kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 ## Recap

 Using `cosign sign` policy authors can sign our author their policies.
-All the policies owned by the Kubewarden team have been signed in this way.
+All the policies owned by the Kubewarden team have already been signed in this way.

 With `kwctl verify`, operators can verify them, and with  `kwctl inspect` (and other tools such as `crane